Tour One – The Old West Tour

 Returning to I-40, travel east to Alma, home of Popeye brand spinach then take Scenic Byway 71 north for a look at the Ozark National Forest countryside.
 Off Scenic Byway 71, you can take connecting routes to reach the Natural Dam and scenic Lee Creek.
 On Scenic Byway 71, Artist Point, just beyond Mountainburg, offers a panoramic view of the "Grand Canyon of the Ozarks."
 White Rock Mountain, one of the area’s highest peaks, is located a few miles west via county roads.
 Mountainburg area lake – Lake Fort Smith – features good fishing for bass and panfish.

-Tour Two – a walk through Wine Country
+Tour Two – Arkansas Wine Country Tour

 One of the most popular destinations in the Tour Two area is Arkansas Wine Country, where several wineries practice traditions passed down through many generations.
 Here, you can enjoy free tours, tastings, festivals and other events.
 From I-40, exit Hwy.
 186 for a beautiful drive through the countryside.
 You will first come to Wiederkehr Village, home to Wiederkehr Wine Cellars and Weinkeller Restaurant, then you will continue onto Altus, the site of Post Familie Vineyard & Winery, Mount Bethel Winery and Chateau Aux Arc.
 Head west on Hwy.
 64 from Altus to view the Ozark-Jeta Taylor Lock and Dam and an amazing overlook on the Arkansas River.